RanaivosonHerimanitra/DataStructBackend/README.md

 * Stack: you are only allowed to access the last inserted item.
 If you remove this item, you can access the next to last item inserted.

 * Queue: 02 operations insertion takes place at the rear (bottom) and removal at the front (top).
+A variant is deque where one can insert/remove both on the right and left sides.

+* Priority queue: a variant of queue where items are ordered.
+The minimum key item is always at the top of the array.

 ### Ordered array: